7. Your Family Doctor in France

-As this requirement only applies to those 16+ years of age then you are free to take children below this age to any doctor you wish, at any time, without financial penalty.
+As this requirement only applies to those 16+ years of age, you are free to take children below this age to any doctor you wish, at any time, without financial penalty.

 The process of registering with a doctor takes place when you join the health system through your local Caisse Primaire d’Assurance Maladie (CPAM).
-They will give you a form to complete, which should be returned via your doctor when you make a visit.
+The staff here will give you a form to complete, which should be returned via your doctor when you make a visit.

 You can also download the Déclaration de choix du médecin traitant, which you can complete and take along to the local doctor of your choice.

-However, a doctor has the choice of whether or not to accept a patient, and with many GPs under pressure, there is no guarantee that you will be able to obtain the GP of your choice.
+However, doctors can choose whether or not to accept a patient, and with many GPs under pressure, there is no guarantee that you will be able to obtain the GP of your choice.

-In many areas of France it difficult to find a GP who is will to accept new patients, a problem we set out in our Newsletter article GP Shortages in France.
+In many areas of France it is difficult to find a GP who is willing to accept new patients, a problem we set out in our Newsletter article GP Shortages in France.

-It is not unusual for different members of the same family to be registered with separate doctors, e.g. wife registered with female doctor and husband a male doctor.
+It is not unusual for different members of the same family to be registered with separate doctors, e.g. the wife registered with female doctor and the husband with a male doctor.

 Children will normally follow their one or both of their parents in the choice of a médecin traitant, but it is not obligatory.